John Parry (actor)

 John Orlando Parry (3 January 1810 – 20 February 1879) was an English actor, pianist, artist, comedian, songwriter and singer.
+As a child of a musician, he studied harp and piano and first performed on the harp in his teens.
+He began singing professionally in 1830 and both performed and studied singing in Italy in 1833.
+He also was employed as an illustrator and artist.

+Parry returned to England and continued singing and playing.
+He married in 1835 and began performing in musical theatre in 1836.
+By 1839 he was becoming known as a comic singer and soon began composing for the stage.
+In the 1840s he focused on writing songs, concert singing and playing the piano.
+He later began performing his solo entertainments of comic monologues and songs, accompanying himself at the piano.
+In 1853, because of the strain of touring and performing, Parry suffered from mental derangement.
+While recovering, he worked as an organist in Southsea and taught singing.

+In 1860, he joined the German Reed Entertainments in London, where he performed for nearly nine years in comic impersonations and musical monologues, writing comic sketches with musical illustrations around his own comic songs and accompanying himself.

 Biography

-Early career
+Early life and career

 Parry, the only son of Welsh musician John Parry (known as Bardd Alaw), was born in London and, at an early age, was taught by his father to sing and to play the harp and the piano.
 He also studied the harp under Robert Bochsa.
 As Master Parry, in May 1825, he appeared as a performer on the harp.
 As a baritone vocalist he made his début on 7 May 1830 at the Hanover Square Rooms, in London, on the occasion of Franz Cramer's concert, when he sang Handel's Arm, arm, ye brave! with much success.

 Parry was also an illustrator and artist.

 After receiving lessons from Sir George Smart in sacred and classical music, he was in demand as a singer at the Antient and Philharmonic concerts, and also at musical festivals in town and country.
 For him Sigismund Neukomm composed Napoleon's Midnight Review, and several other songs, but his best efforts were in simple ballads.
 In 1833 he visited Italy, and received instruction from Luigi Lablache at Naples, where he resided some time.
-At Posilippo he gave a concert in a theatre belonging to impresario Domenico Barbaja, the second part of which comprised a burlesque on Othello, Lablache taking the part of Brabantio; Calvarola, the Liston of Naples, playing the Moor; and Parry as Desdemona, dressed à la Madame Vestris, and singing Cherry Ripe.
+At Posilippo he gave a concert in a theatre belonging to impresario Domenico Barbaja, the second part of which comprised a burlesque on Othello, Lablache taking the part of Brabantio; Calvarola, the Liston of Naples, playing the Moor; and Parry as Desdemona, dressed à la Madame Vestris, and singing "Cherry Ripe".
 He also appeared before the king and queen of the Two Sicilies, and gave imitations of Lablache, Rubini, and Malibran in a mock Italian trio.